 Jack White is an interesting fellow.
-He’s someone I’ve never met personally, but interesting none the less.
-At least, he got me thinking… among other things.
+I've never met him, but I've seen him.
+He got me thinking… among other things.

 I got the chance to see one of his shows this past Sunday, and initially wasn’t too stoked on it.
 I had had a long night the night prior, seeing Neil Young, The Black Keys, and The Foo Fighters tear it down in Central Park — life is rough, what can I say.